CDH Law PLLC Announces Move to New Syracuse Office Location

 Headquartered in Syracuse, NY, CDH Law PLLC is a distinguished law firm with a multidisciplinary practice.
-Our firm focuses on criminal defense, family law, personal injury, estate planning, and real estate, with a commitment to delivering personalized, aggressive, and effective legal representation.
+The firm focuses on criminal defense, family law, personal injury, estate planning, and real estate, with a commitment to delivering personalized, assertive, and effective legal representation

 CDH Law Welcomes New Associate Attorney Nicolas Hurtado